-The evolution equation (Eq.
-11) is a fourth order, non-linear, non-constant coefficient partial differential equation, and as such it cannot, in general, be solved analytically.
-Therefore, a pseudo-spectral (or collocation) method solver using an N point Fourier spectral mode in space and a fourth-order Adams-Bashforth time-marching algorithm was constructed.
-This numerical method was chosen specifically because of the periodic and continuous nature of the problem over the interval $\theta \in [0^{\circ}, 360^{\circ})$ , and the rapid rate of convergence it provides to the solution, given the presumed smoothness of the final result.
-Further details of the implementation of the pseudo-spectral method and parameter selection are given in Robertson et al (2008).
+The evolution equation (Equation 11) is a fourth-order, nonlinear, non-constant coefficient partial differential equation, and as such it cannot, in general, be solved analytically.
+Therefore, a pseudo-spectral (or collocation) method solver using an N point Fourier spectral mode in space and a fourthorder Adams-Bashforth time-marching algorithm was constructed.
+This numerical method was chosen specifically because of the periodic and continuous nature of the problem over the interval $\theta \in [0^\circ, 360^\circ)$, and the rapid rate of convergence it provides to the solution, given the presumed smoothness of the final result.
+Further details of the implementation of the pseudo-spectral method and parameter selection are given in Robertson et al. (2008).

-Standard values for gravity and the properties at an air-water interface at $20^{\circ}$ C were used throughout the present study and are listed in Table 2, while other parameter values were chosen to represent typical values for RWIV and to ensure the ratio of initial film thickness to cylinder radius $h_0/R = 6.3 \times 10^{-3}$ was consistent with those of previous experimental and computational studies by Flamand (1995) and Lemaitre et al (2007).
-Accordingly, the Reynolds number implemented was a sub-critical value typical for RWIV of $Re = 10^{5}$ .
+Standard values for gravity and the properties at an air-water interface at 20°C were used throughout the present study and are listed in Table 2, while other parameter values were chosen to represent typical values for RWIV and to ensure the ratio of initial film thickness to cylinder radius $h_0/R = 6.3 \times 10^{-3}$ was consistent with those of previous experimental and computational studies by Flamand (1995) and Lemaitre et al. (2007).
+Accordingly, the Reynolds number implemented was a sub-critical value typical for RWIV of $Re = 10^5$.

-The distributions of pressure and shear due to the external aerodynamic field were assumed to be constant with time and therefore functions of $\theta$ only, i.e. $P = P(\theta)$ and $T = T(\theta)$ , illustrated in Fig. 9.
-These are based upon the mean pressure coefficient and normalised mean friction coefficients, $\overline{C}P$ and $\overline{C}F^$ , for the external aerodynamic field around a dry cylinder, values for which were determined experimentally by Achenbach (1968) at a Reynolds number similar to that under investigation here of $Re = 10^5$ .
-For the numerical investigation, twenty-term Fourier series representations of $\overline{C}P$ and $\overline{C}F^$ were used and appropriately scaled such that the maximum values of pressure and shear loadings matched those of Lemaitre et al (2007), thus allowing direct comparisons between the results.
+The distributions of pressure and shear due to the external

+aerodynamic field were assumed to be constant with time and therefore functions of θ only, that is $\mathbf{P} = \mathbf{P}(\theta)$ and $\mathbf{T} = \mathbf{T}(\theta)$, illustrated in Figure 9.
+These are based upon the mean pressure coefficient and normalised mean friction coefficients, \overline{C}P and \overline{C}F^ , for the external aerodynamic field around a dry cylinder, values for which were determined experimentally by Achenbach (1968) at a Reynolds number similar to that under investigation here of $Re = 10^5$.
+For the numerical investigation, 20-term Fourier series representations of \overline{C}P and \overline{C}F^ were used and appropriately scaled such that the maximum values of pressure and shear loadings matched those of Lemaitre et al. (2007), thus allowing direct comparisons between the results.

-Three different combinations of the loadings, pressure P, shear T, surface tension $\gamma$ and gravity g were considered in this study.
-These were a) Shear and Surface Tension Loading
+Three different combinations of the loadings, pressure P, shear T, surface tension γ and gravity g were considered in this study.
+These were

-- (a) shear and surface tension ( $P \equiv 0$ and g = 0), - (b) pressure and surface tension ( $T \equiv 0$ and g = 0), - (c) full loading (P, T, g and $\gamma \neq 0$ ).
+- (a) shear and surface tension ($\boldsymbol{P} \equiv 0$ and g = 0), - (b) pressure and surface tension ($T \equiv 0$ and g = 0) - (c) full loading (P, T, g and $\gamma \neq 0$).